5GSEC/MobiFlow-Auditor/README.md

 ```

-## Install the MobieXpert xApp
+## Install the MobiFlow-Auditor xApp

-We have provided a default helm chart for deploying MobieXpert on the ONOS RIC via [Kubernetes](https://kubernetes.io/).
+We have provided a default helm chart for deploying MobiFlow-Auditor on the ONOS RIC via [Kubernetes](https://kubernetes.io/) and [Helm](https://helm.sh/).

 ```
-./install_secsm-xapp.sh
+./install_xapp.sh
 ```

-## Uninstall MobieXpert xApp
+## Uninstall MobiFlow-Auditor xApp

-Undeploy the MobieXpert xApp from Kubernetes
+Undeploy the MobiFlow-Auditor xApp from Kubernetes

 ```
-./uninstall_secsm-xapp.sh
+./uninstall_xapp.sh
 ```